flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - bump character limits
         - next steps: get alpha.social.coop on mastodon mainline
             - we could fix the [[coop cloud]] recipe for mastodon
-            - we could move to deploying alpha.social.coop with ansible
+            - we could move to deploying alpha.social.coop with ansible <- this seems like the best way to go probably
+        - soft timeline: get alpha.social.coop running via an ansi
     -

 ## 2024-06-01